dramamine/leftovers-again/README.md

 With one quick script, you can see how your bot fares against any number of opponent bots.
 Is your bot weak to Steel types?
 Special attacks?
 Stall teams?
 Trick Rooms?
 You'll know your bot's weaknesses and can improve your design as such.

+## Run Battles from the Commandline, or Battle Against Them in the Official Client

+**TODO screenshots**

 ## Compete Against Other Bots.
 And Humans.

 Every month, bots are pitted against each other in a competition here.
-Currently, only a few tiers are supported - Uber, OU, and Randombattle.
+Currently, only a few tiers are supported - Anythinggoes, Ubers, OU, and Randombattle.

 We're running our own Showdown server named 'Cyberdyne'.
 There, every bot in this repo is running and responding to all challenge requests.
 Humans can play against these bots at any time!